meta-llama/llama-stack-apps/README.md

 ### 2. Starting a Llama Stack Server
-- Please see our [llama-stack](https://github.com/meta-llama/llama-stack) repo's [Developer Guide](https://github.com/meta-llama/llama-stack/blob/main/docs/developer_cookbook.md) for setting up a Llama Stack distribution and running server to serve API endpoints.
+- Please see our [llama-stack](https://github.com/meta-llama/llama-stack) repo's [Getting Started Guide](https://llama-stack.readthedocs.io/en/doc-simplify/getting_started/index.html) for setting up a Llama Stack distribution and running server to serve API endpoints.
 You should have a server endpoint for building your client apps.

 Once your your server started, you should have see outputs --
 ```